RoanBrand/MQTT-Siemens-S7-300/README.md

 **mqttData.mqttErrorCode**  : will hold the last MQtt error code

+**mqttData.tcp_sendBufferFull** : will be true if the send buffer is full.
+Important: this also indicates that the last message could not be added to the send buffer, the last message therefore was discarded.
+To avoid problems with the send buffer, give it an appropriate size to hold multiple messages and also only send if mqttData._state > 0.

 # Example

 Included is an example application function block (FB70) that is typically called from OB1.